stared/qg-hiring/README.md

 * Proficiency with JavaScript environment
 * Experience with Vue.js or React.js (including reactive sites)
 * Fluent software engineering skills (including good patterns, git, tests)
 * Ability to work remotely (communication, realistic time estimates)
+* Strong team-working skills (you'll be part of a team of scientists, designers, and writers)

 We don’t expect you to know quantum mechanics :).
 At the same time, we do expect experience with interactive media (GameDev, data visualization, dashboards).